FTB Part A balancing and child support

 If you collect privately

 We balance your FTB Part A using your child support assessment.
+This means we look at the amount of child support you were supposed to receive.
 We can’t pay you more FTB if you didn’t collect the full amount of child support.
-We generally can only pay you based on the amount of child support you were assessed to receive.

-If we change your child support assessment, then the amount of child support you were eligible for may change.
-This can happen for a number of reasons, including:
+If we change your child support assessment, the amount of child support you were entitled to may change.
+This can happen for a few reasons, including:

 • your care arrangements change

-If we update your child support assessment, we’ll also update your FTB Part A and your payments may change.
-This may happen even if you don’t receive the child support owed to you by the paying parent.
+If we change your child support assessment, we’ll also update your FTB Part A, and your payments may change.
+Your FTB may change even if you don’t collect the child support owed to you by the paying parent.

-If your child support assessment changes and the start date is backdated, this could result in an FTB overpayment that you need to pay back.
-We’ll send you a letter after we balance your FTB to let you know the outcome.
+If we update your child support assessment, and backdate the start date, we will also recalculate the FTB you are entitled to.
+We’ll send you a letter if your rate of FTB changes and after we balance your FTB to let you know the outcome.
 Read more about how we recover debts at tax time.

-If you would like to talk to someone about your child support collection options, please call the Child Support enquiry line.
+If you want to talk to someone about your child support collection options, please call the Child Support enquiry line.

-In some situations, you may be eligible for an exemption.
-If there is a reason that makes it difficult for you to collect your child support, call the Families line to discuss your options.
+If there is a reason that makes it difficult for you to collect some or all of your child support, call the Families line to discuss your options.
+This includes reasons like financial abuse or family violence.
+In some situations, you may be eligible for a full or partial exemption from the Maintenance Action Test (MAT).

 If you collect through Child Support

-If you received more child support than we assessed you to receive, you may get an FTB overpayment.
-If you get an FTB overpayment, we’ll work with you to pay this back.
+If you received more child support than we assessed you to receive, you may get a FTB overpayment.
+If you get a FTB overpayment, we’ll work with you to pay it back.
 We can also use tax refunds to recover the overpayment.
 We’ll send you a letter after we balance your FTB to let you know the outcome.
 Read more about how we recover debts at tax time.

-If you didn’t use all of your Maintenance Income Free Area from a previous financial year, you may have accrued Maintenance Income Credit.
+If you didn’t use all of your Maintenance Income Free Area from a previous financial year, you may have a Maintenance Income Credit.
 We will apply this automatically when we balance your payments.

 Find out more about the Maintenance Income Test and how we apply it when we balance your FTB.